Nek1t0310/calculator-college-project/README.md

 Simple, universal calculator, that can calculate in different number system

 # now we have:
+suppord systems:
+- Binary(2)
+- Octal(8)
+- Decimal(10)
+- Hexdecimal

+possibilities:
-- check message by alphabet
+- check input
-- conversation from decimal to binary sestem
-- conversation from binary to decimal system
+- user error defence
+- translation between systems

 # attention 1:
 Now you can see cycles while in each cpp file, this is explained by the fact that I submit these files as labs work to the teacher, they require: communication between the program and the user